alexcol123/turo/README.md

 TO DO

--- deploy
 -- edit vehicle
--- make favorite work

--- add rating - in page and in card

--- property rating

 -- add map dinamyc on single car page -- README 3590 in order to do that i need to add state and county to Vehicle -- do lazu loadin to map